kathrynan/kathrynan.github.io/essays/ai-usage.md

 ### Challenges & Opportunities

-As mentioned in the previous section, AI does have a lot of limitations at the moment.
+As mentioned in the previous section, AI does have a lot of limitations at the moment; however, when it comes to software engineering, it's one of the more proficient areas AI can work in.
+There is an aspect of the development side in which AI would not help as much, but I felt like that aspect of the class was meant to be more creative and loose.
+This was especially so when we created React, Bootstrap, and other versions of a website of our choosing.
+We had to work within the appearance of the original website, but trying to figure out how to make things match in appearance was very fun, in my opinion.

+I'm not sure how much more AI can be integrated into this software engineering course, as it's able to be used in almost every aspect of the class.
+Perhaps it can be used to provide more examples of how code can be written to produce a similar/the same outcome, therefore showing multiple ways students can solve a problem.

 ### Comparative Analysis